JamesTheGiblet/Project-Text-to-CAD/README.md

 * **Discussions**: Join the maker community Discord.
 * **Related Resources**: Cross-reference with the PI Planner and Iron Arm assembly guides.

+---
-Part of the Iron Arm Exoskeleton Project Suite* Democratizing robotics development through intuitive tools.
+*Part of the Iron Arm Exoskeleton Project Suite - Democratizing robotics development through intuitive tools.*

 Transform your ideas into reality with the power of words.